 When I started making candles, it only made sense to make wax melts too.
 They make fabulous gifts and they’re the perfect project to use up leftover scented wax.

 Or you can skip making candles altogether and just make wax melts.

 Making your own wax melts is quick & easy!
-Here’s a simple soy wax melt tutorial.
-You can choose whatever fragrance and colors you like.
-And the recipe will work with paraffin wax too.
-In fact I often add a little paraffin wax to my soy wax to help harden it up.
+Here’s a simple wax melt tutorial.
+You can choose whatever candle fragrance oils, wax molds, and colors you like.
+And the recipe will work with paraffin and beeswax too.

 What’s the best type of mold for making wax melts?

 I like to use silicone molds because the wax never seems to stick and it’s easy to pop the wax melts out once they’re cooled.
 I’ve tested soy wax, paraffin, beeswax, and a few wax blends, and they all work great with silicone molds.

 I’ve also used plastic candy molds and soap molds successfully.
 Ice cube trays may work too, but it will be more difficult to get the melts out.